 For men who meet the strict criteria for watchful waiting, the 15-year prognosis is extremely good: Fewer than 1 percent of men will develop advanced prostate cancer.

 Men with low-risk prostate cancer may be candidates for watchful waiting if they meet the following:

 - Low PSA density (less than 0.15 ng/mL/cc of prostate volume)

 - Low volume of cancer on prostate biopsy

 - Gleason score less than or equal to 6

 - Stage T1C or T2A

-About 15 to 20 percent of newly diagnosed men meet the strict criteria for active surveillance.
+About 15 to 20 percent of newly diagnosed men meet the strict criteria for watchful waiting.
 When older, less healthy men are included, at least a third of newly diagnosed men may be appropriate candidates.
-Active surveillance is not appropriate for men with more aggressive prostate cancers who would benefit from immediate definitive treatment such as radical prostatectomy or radiation therapy.
+Read about

 Delay of Prostate Cancer Treatment

-Delaying therapy in favor of careful surveillance, with the expectation of delivering treatment if the disease progresses, is an important option.
-30 to 40 percent of men who choose active surveillance with their urologist will require prostate cancer treatment eventually.
-If you are a younger man diagnosed with low-risk prostate cancer, research has shown that if you start in an active surveillance program after diagnosis and then end up needing treatment, the outcomes rates after treatment are the same as for those who are treated at the time of diagnosis.
+radiation treatment eventually.
+If you are a younger man diagnosed with low-risk prostate cancer, research has shown that if you start in an active surveillance program after diagnosis and then end up needing treatment, the outcome rates after treatment are the same as for those who are treated at the time of diagnosis.